Turkish Cinema, or Türk sineması as it’s known in the country, only really began to take shape in the early to mid-1900s.

 If you know of any other Turkish movies on Netflix that you’d recommend, drop us a comment!

-If you think these Turkish movies sound exciting, then you may also enjoy these Turkish series on Netflix!
+If you think these Turkish movies sound exciting, then you make sure to check out some Turkish series and dramas as well!